blue-moon22/pal-MEM/README.md

 -k set the k-mer length.
 Default: 15

--d set the split size.
-Default: 1.
-The option -d is used for splitting the sequences into two or more parts.
-By default this value is set to 1, which means no splitting.
-This option with value >1 will reduce the overall memory requirement of the program.
-For large genomic files (such as metagenomic files over 4 Gigabytes), it is recommended to increase d when RAM is limited, otherwise the program will fail (see example below).

 -t number of threads.
 Default: 1.
 The option -t is used for running the program in parallel mode.
 The default value is set to 1, which means serial mode.
 This option with value > 1 will reduce overall running time of the program.

 -h show possible options

 ## EXAMPLE
-To get ITRs with a minimum length of 30 from paired-end metagenomic fasta files with a k-mer length of 18, a split size of 20 on a machine with 8 threads:
+To get ITRs with a minimum length of 30 from paired-end metagenomic fasta files with a k-mer length of 18 on a machine with 8 threads:
 ```
-pal-mem -f1 example_1.fasta -f2 example_1.fasta -o example -l 30 -k 18 -d 20 -t 8
+pal-mem -f1 example_1.fasta -f2 example_1.fasta -o example -l 30 -k 18 -t 8
 ```